 The Elmira City School District is committed to maintaining favorable class sizes in its elementary schools and 7th grade academy.
-The district will continue to support staffing in the 2015-2016 School Year using C4E dollars.
-This reduction in class size will support the district's aggressive plan to remedy its deficiencies in teaching students with disabilities at the elementary level as well as support the district's literacy model as it implements the Common Core State Standards.
-Providing favorable class sizes allows instructional staff to facilitate teaching and learning in a meaningful and engaging way, fosters positive relationships in the classroom and provides opportunities for individualized instruction to support all students.
+The district will continue to support staffing in the 2017-2018 School Year using C4E dollars.
+This reduction in class size will support the district's aggressive plan to remedy its deficiencies in teaching students with disabilities at the elementary level as well as support the district's literacy model as it implements the Common Core State Standards and a Systemic reading intervention program.
+Providing favorable class sizes allows instructional staff to facilitate teaching and learning in a meaningful and engaging way, fosters positive relationships in the classroom and allows for flexibility in schedules to provide opportunities for individualized instruction to support all students.